Louisiana Highway 10: Western terminus to Ville Platte

 From the west, LA 10 begins at an intersection with US 171 in Pickering, a point in Vernon Parish located between DeRidder and Leesville.
-It proceeds east as an undivided two-lane highway, immediately crossing the Kansas City Southern Railway (KCS) tracks, and passes along the southern edge of the U.S. Army base at Fort Polk.
+It proceeds east as an undivided two-lane highway, immediately crossing the Kansas City Southern Railway (KCS) tracks, and passes along the southern edge of the U.S. Army base at Fort Johnson.
 LA 10 then turns to the southeast for 5.6 mi and passes through the Vernon Unit of the Kisatchie National Forest.
 Curving back to the east, the highway continues 10.0 mi before intersecting LA 399 in an area known as Cravens.
 After a brief concurrency with LA 10, LA 399 turns to the northeast toward Fullerton Lake.
 East of Cravens, LA 10 curves to the southeast and passes through the small community of Pitkin.
 Here, it intersects LA 113, which heads south to US 190 in Reeves.
 LA 10 and LA 113 proceed eastward out of Pitkin together.
 LA 113 then splits to the northeast toward Glenmora while LA 10 heads southeast through Dido and into Allen Parish.

 Just across the parish line, LA 10 passes along the north side of the town of Elizabeth and has a brief concurrency with LA 112, which connects to DeRidder on the west and Union Hill on the east.
 LA 10 continues southeast for about 7.0 mi and crosses a bridge over the Calcasieu River.
 Shortly afterward, the highway enters the city of Oakdale, widening to an undivided four-lane highway with center turning lane, and curves due east.
 LA 10 intersects US 165, which parallels the Union Pacific Railroad (UPRR) tracks.
 US 165 connects to Alexandria on the northeast and Lake Charles on the southwest.
 After passing along the southern edge of the downtown area, LA 10 intersects LA 372 (South 21st Street).
 The highway narrows to two lanes shortly before crossing the city limits and heads toward the parish line.

 After crossing into Evangeline Parish, LA 10 intersects LA 106 at a point known as Beaver.
 LA 106 heads due east toward Pine Prairie while LA 10 begins to make a long bend to the south through a sparsely populated area.
 9.4 mi later, the route resumes its eastward course.
 At Barber Spur, LA 10 intersects LA 13 a distance of 3.3 mi north of Mamou.
 LA 13 connects to Alexandria on the north as well as Eunice and Crowley on the south.
 Shortly after this intersection, LA 10 passes the Mamou Municipal Airport and intersects LA 376 in Vidrine.
 5.3 mi later, LA 10 intersects and begins a concurrency with US 167 at the western edge of Ville Platte, the parish seat.